Prepared for anything - our October theme

 Whakatane Neighbourhood Support worked alongside their local Community Emergency Response Teams (CERT) to assist with community guides and response plans.

 "Just recently we reached another milestone with the Thornton Community Guide being finalised and printed and distributed to the households of the Thornton area through the local Rural Delivery.
 One of our local newspaper reporters came along and met with Jane and myself from Whakatane Neighbourhood Support along with Heyden Johnson from the Thornton CERT.
 Highlighting the importance of preparedness and building a household emergency plan alongside the advice of the community guide.
-It has been great having the support from our local newspaper The Beacon to get messaging out about Neighbourhood Support along with emergency preparedness." - Jennifer Lacy, Whakatane Neighbourhood Support
+It has been great having the support from our local newspaper The Beacon to get messaging out about Neighbourhood Support along with emergency preparedness." - Jennifer Lacy, Whakatane NS.

 Keen to get involved with Neighbourhood Support?
 Head here to find out more info!